iKenndac/Blog/source/_posts/2014-06-27-mac-pro-review-developer-edition.markdown

 * 5 seconds later, the Assistant Editor disappears.
 * Run the application and test the new code.

 My MacBook can't *possibly* be this bad, can it?
-After working on the MacBook Pro for a few hours, I got used to it again and realised that it didn't seem slow before because I'd briefly do something else while waiting for Xcode to catch up — glance at Twitter, take a sip of my drink, etc.
+After working on the MacBook for a few hours, I got used to it again and realised that it didn't seem slow before because I'd briefly do something else while waiting for Xcode to catch up — glance at Twitter, take a sip of my drink, etc.

-My *whole* Xcode experience is like this on my MacBook Pro with the Large Project.
+My *whole* Xcode experience is like this on my MacBook with the Large Project.
 Getting to the Build Settings pane from a source editor takes a good few seconds as it takes time to bring up each new panel as you navigate there.
 After a year of nothing else I'd gotten so used to it I didn't even notice it any more.

-I've found this week with my Mac Pro to be *far* more productive than working with my MacBook Pro.
+I've found this week with my Mac Pro to be *far* more productive than working with my MacBook.
 It may partly be due to the fact I'm also working from home, away from the distractions and annoyances of the office, but the fact I don't have time to glance at Twitter or sip my drink as I navigate around certainly helps keep my concentration sharp.

-It's important to note that only the Large Project makes my MacBook Pro behave this way.
+It's important to note that only the Large Project makes my MacBook behave this way.
 Working on smaller projects, including work projects *much* larger than the Small Project I talk about here, the Xcode experience is as fast and painless as it is on the Mac Pro.

 ## Day-To-Day Workflow in Other Development Tasks

 I don't really use huge datasets in anything other than Xcode, so nothing surprising here. `grep` is noticeably faster on the awesome SSD, as is switching around branches.

-One thing that *is* nice is the ability to run several Virtual Machines at once without having to care about system resources.
-This is particularly nice when testing features that involve remote controlling — I can have multiple iOS Simulators running at once without problems.
+One thing that *is* nice is the ability to run several virtual machines at once without having to care about system resources.
+This is particularly handy when testing features that involve remote controlling — I can have multiple iOS Simulators running at once without problems.

 ## Conclusion

 If you have a reasonably modern, well-specced machine and are bumping into its limits, the Mac Pro gives a surprising amount of extra freedom that I didn't expect.
-My MacBook Pro isn't a bad machine at all, and I just assumed the large project I work with would bring Xcode to its knees on anything.
-I've felt a genuinely large improvement to my day-to-day productivity on the Mac Pro, to the point where working on my MacBook Pro feels clunky and annoying.
+My MacBook isn't a bad machine at all, and I just assumed the large project I work with would bring Xcode to its knees on anything.
+I've felt a genuinely large improvement to my day-to-day productivity on the Mac Pro, to the point where working on my MacBook feels clunky and annoying.

 If your current workload is bringing your computer to a grinding halt, you might find the Mac Pro gives a refreshing freedom to your day-to-day workflow.
 If that's the case, I'd really recommend it.

-Otherwise, I'd really struggle to justify the cost purely on a development basis and have a really hard time imagining an indie developer or someone part of a small development shop generating a project large enough to see the benefits — especially since the newer iMacs and MacBook Pros are excellent development machines and give a great price:performance ratio.
+Otherwise, I'd really struggle to justify the cost purely on a development basis and have a really hard time imagining an indie developer or small development shop generating a project large enough to see the benefits — especially since the newer iMacs and MacBook Pros are excellent development machines and give a great price-performance ratio.

 In short, if you have a modern machine and aren't already thinking "I *really* need something more powerful than this", the Mac Pro is really hard to justify.

-Unless you loved the G4 Cube — then you should buy one anyway.
+Unless you loved the G4 Cube — then you should buy one anyway, because the G4 Cube was *awesome*.

+{% img center no-border /pictures/mac-pro/i-heart-cores.png 539 %}

+Perhaps I should get that printed on a mug.